KaiAragaki/ReadCalcium/README.md

 ## Requirements
 - ggplot2
 - dplyr
+- dichromat

 ## Description
-- Takes an XLS file (which in actuality is a tab delimited text file with an .xls extension), subtracts background, then stores all data required in a dataframe.
+- Takes an XLS file (which in actuality is a tab delimited text file with an .xls extension), subtracts background, then stores all data required in a couple tibbles
-- Generates 4 graphs, as denoted by the tabs.
+- Generates 5 graphs, as denoted by the tabs, which can be downloaded.
-- Highlighting sensitivity requires 'submit' to see changes.
+- About as stable as a house of cards in a tornado